-How Cate Searle and Chloe Smith helped a client to protect her mother from emotional and financial abuse by her son, through the Court of Protection.
+How Cate Searle and Chloe Scarr helped a client to protect her mother from emotional and financial abuse by her son, through the Court of Protection.

 Mrs M contacted Martin Searle Solicitors in 2012, with concerns about her mother’s wellbeing.
 Her mother, Mrs P, is a widow in her early 80s, and was diagnosed with dementia in 2011.
 Her son and daughter assisted her in making Lasting Power of Attorneys in relation to both her Property & Financial Affairs and Health and Welfare, with her children acting jointly.
 At this time, there were no concerns about Mrs P’s capacity to make these LPAs.